dakilaserasinghe/oprollup/specs/sequencer/sequencer.md

 Direct peer-to-peer requests (REST) or via Ethereum events.
 In the best case scenario sequencer will batch them as they receive based on the FCFS policy.
-Once a transaction request or a deposit event is received, sequencer first will create a Layer-2 transaction (Figure 19) with the necessary information including a timestamp and a unique id.
+Once a transaction request or a deposit event is received, sequencer first will create a Layer-2 transaction (Type I) with the necessary information including a timestamp and a unique id.
 Then this transaction will be added in the mempool and a concise version of the transaction (Type II) is pushed into the transaction queue.